 Writing goals for 2026: Keep submitting queries and writing articles.

-Here’s to achieving our writing goals for 2026.
-I’ll be right there doing the same.
+I’ll be right here doing the same.

 Until next time everyone,